msradam/dream-meridian/DEVPOST.md

 **Medium-term**: Public CLI pipeline for any OSM location, HDX integration for crisis region datasets, tool chaining for compound multi-step queries (e.g., "Find the nearest hospital, then show pharmacies along the route")

-**Long-term**: Support for Pi AI HAT+ modules (Hailo-8L NPU), ruggedized enclosures with solar integration, deployable spatial AI kits for humanitarian field operations
+**Long-term**: Support for Pi AI HAT+ modules (Hailo-8L NPU), ruggedized enclosures with solar integration, deployable spatial AI kits for humanitarian field operations, testing on other ARM devices like NVIDIA Jetson Nano

 ---